inferno-framework/davinci-dtr-test-kit/docs/Server-Details.md

 tested.

 ### Organizational Requirements
-These are requirements for the payer organization itself rather than on the interactions between the payer server and a DTR client.
+These are requirements on the payer organization itself rather than on the interactions between the payer server and a DTR client.
 * [conf-10](https://hl7.org/fhir/us/davinci-dtr/2.2.0/en/confexpectations.html#ci-c-conf-10)
 * [conf-14](https://hl7.org/fhir/us/davinci-dtr/2.2.0/en/confexpectations.html#ci-c-conf-14)